Artful-Angels/code-jam/README.md

 - **"delete"** - Deletes the cover of a square that is both closed and safe (thus opening it).
 Counts as a turn and can only be used 5 times per player.
 - **"close"** - Closes all squares.
 Can only be used once in a game by a dead player.
-- **"new"** - Gives a 1 in the total number of players chance to give a player new life.
-Can only be used once per player.
+- **"new"** - Gives a 1 in the number of players chance to give the player new life.
+Can only be used once per player (and if they're dead).
-- **"winner"** - Gives a variable chance to eliminate all other players (although they have a chance of coming back using new).
+- **"winner"** - Gives a variable chance to eliminate all other players (although they have a chance of coming back using "new").
 The chance is 1 in twice the number of living players who haven't used the command.
 Can only be used once per player.

 ---